 It can also use your respiratory rhythm to match the tempo of music it plays while lulling you to sleep.
 However instead of using the speaker on the S+, it actually plays out of your phone so you'll need the handset nearby.
 That shouldn't be a problem if it's already charging it on your night stand.

 Sense with voice

 Sense is a sleep tracker that, rather than strapping to your wrist, clips onto your pillow instead.
 The Pill unit detects the amount of movement you make during the night and the processing is done by the unit pictured.

-Based on something health professionals call ballistocardiography (BCG), the second generation Beddit Smart ultra-thin sensor tucks under your bed sheets and gathers data on sleep quality, duration, heart rate and respiration rate.
-The Beddit 3 adds automatic sleep tracking that no longer relies on the GPS, but uses pressure sensors to detect when you're in bed, which goes a long way to taking the fuss out of sleep tracking.
+Based on something health professionals call ballistocardiography (BCG), the third generation Beddit Smart ultra-thin sensor tucks under your bed sheets and gathers data on sleep quality, duration, heart rate and respiration rate.
+The Beddit 3 adds automatic sleep tracking that no longer relies on the GPS, but uses pressure sensors to detect when you're in bed.

 The bevy of biosensors on the Jawbone Up3 mean that sleep tracking is one area it should excel.
 The company claims that by monitoring a user's heart rate, respiration rate, body temperature and galvanic skin response, it would be able to tell the difference between REM, light and deep sleep in better detail than rival devices.

 With virtually all fitness bands already boasting a sleep tracking mode it can be difficult to choose one that does it better than the rest.
-They all offer very similar motion sensing, REM sleep phase tracking and a host of graphs and tables keeping you informed, but for sheer comfort while you sleep you'll not find better than the Misfit Shine 2 is hard to beat.
+They all offer very similar motion sensing, REM sleep phase tracking and a host of graphs and tables keeping you informed, but for sheer comfort while you sleep the Misfit Shine 2 is hard to beat.